cozy/cozy-stack/doc/architecture.md

 This description can be used by any cozy client library (JS, Golang, etc.) to generate some models to simplify the use of documents of this doctype.

+### Access Control

+Authentication, authorizations and other things like that are simple for a personal cloud, right?
+Well, not really.
+Let's see why.

+First, authentication doesn't come only on the classical web flavour with a login+password form and cookies.
+The login is not necessary, as the cozy instance is already identified by its domain and has only one owner.
+But, more than that, the authentication can also happen from a remote application, like cozy-mobile or cozy-desktop.

+Then, authorizations are complicated.
+When the Cozy Stack receives a request for accessing a JSON document, it has to check if it's authorized and this control doesn't depend of only the user.
+The same document can be read in one application but not in another.
+And even inside an application, there is a notion of context.
+For example, in the photos application, the authenticated owner of the cozy can see all the photos and share an album with some photos to some of her friends.
+This album is a context and the cozy stack will allow the access to the photos of this album, and only those.

+**TODO** OAuth 2, permissions, intent, etc.

+### Security

+**TODO**

+### Import and export

+> You will stay because you can leave.

+An important promise of Cozy Cloud is to give back to the users the control of their data.
+And this promise is not complete with a way to export the data to use it somewhere else.

+The Cozy Stack will offer an export button that gives a tarball to the user with the full data.
+She can then import it on another instance for example.
+It should also be possible to use the data outside of Cozy.
+So, the format for the tarball should be as simple as possible and be documented.

 ### How to contribute?

 Cozy's DNA is fundamentally Open Source and we want our community to thrive.